dvochoa/1up/README.md

 Frontend code is placed in the `./client/` directory whereas backend code is placed in the `./backend/` directory.

 You can deploy the site locally by running:
-- `docker compose up --build`: For production
+- `docker compose -f compose.yaml up --build`: For production
 - `docker compose -f compose.yaml -f compose.dev.yaml up --build`: For development

 Development will come with helpful features such as hot reloading but will be a more bloated build.